Monaca Docs

 Adding the Plugin in Monaca

-In order to use this plugin, please enable Globalization plugin in Monaca Cloud IDE.
+In order to use this plugin, please Globalization plugin in Monaca Cloud IDE.

 API Reference